chrisemunt/tcp-netx/README.md

           [, ErrorCode: <code>]
        }

-If the operation was successful, the *ok flag* will be set to *true* and the response *data* will be returned.
+If the operation is successful, the *ok flag* will be set to *true* and the response *data* will be returned.
 Otherwise, the *ok flag* will be set to *false* and error information will be returned in the *ErrorMessage* and *ErrorCode* fields.

 If the *eof* flag is set then it must be assumed that the server closed the connection - either as a result of an error condition or timeout.